rohanshrestha09/portfolio-v2/README.md

 # Portfolio Website

-A potfolio website built with Nextjs which describes about myself, presents my skills and projects.
+A potfolio website built with Nextjs, TailwindCSS, TypeScript which describes about myself, presents my skills and projects.

 ## About section